 - Nutrition to Fight Depression: Nutrition and proper food intake can build a sense of resilience by first of all improving the overall physical condition of the patient.
 This can take care of a lot of angst even as the minerals and vitamins travel to the brain for better functioning in the long run.

 Ensure that you eat right as a part of your therapy for depression.
 This is as good as taking your medication on time.
+If you wish to discuss about any specific problem, you can consult a psychologist.

 I am becoming mad.
 I think.
 I am thinking wrong about my parents and thinking all bad God's I don't knw why I try to stop but can't.why this is happening does smoking hashish made me like this.
 Please answer little briefly.